The job involved in helping to keep West Lothian moving

 Each gritter has an allocated route to ensure the network is treated as efficiently as possible.
 A gritter may be tasked with spreading salt on a route in Livingston therefore doesn't start spreading until it reaches that location.
 Another reason is that a gritter may have used all its salt and is heading back to the depot for a refill.

-West Lothian has 2,225 grit bins, a large number for the size of the area, which are available for members of the public to use on public roads and footpaths.
+West Lothian have over 2,500 grit bins, a large number for the size of the area, which are available for members of the public to use on public roads and footpaths.
 We aim to refill grit bins on request but this can stretch our resources as we often find bins are being emptied when there is no apparent need.

 It’s also a huge task to service and replenish grit bins during periods of severe weather when our resources are deployed in higher priority areas.
 In these circumstances it is unlikely that the majority of grit bins will be refilled until weather conditions improve.